-Seek for Children is a kerygmatic VBS style experience designed for early elementary school aged children to encounter the Gospel.
-Through songs, activities, and video teachings, children will get to know a God who is love and be given a shared vocabulary to engage in conversations of faith with their parents.
-Children will discover the good news of our faith, with Seek.
+Seek for Children is an at-church VBS style experience designed for children in their first year of sacramental preparation in grades 1-5.
+Through songs, activities, and video teachings children will get to know a God who is love and be given a shared vocabulary to begin conversations of faith with their parents.